Plumbing is any system that conveys fluids for a wide range of applications using pipes, valves, fixtures and other apparatus.

 Rinnai, Junkers, Dux, Braemar, Solarhart, Everlast, Rheem, Aquamax, Douglas, Edwards, Parsons, Southern, Raypak, Bosch, Vulcan and Sime.

-Sean also notes that when the rain starts on the Gold Coast, "our phone starts ringing".
+Shane also notes that when the rain starts on the Gold Coast, "our phone starts ringing".
 During Queensland's storm season, extreme hot and wet weather and strong winds can damage roofs.
 In addition to the obvious serious leaks, moist and mouldy walls and ceilings are a sign of blocked drains or roof leakage which should be dealt with by a Plumber the moment the tell-tale signs appear.

 Over time, numerous song lyrics have expressed our love-hate relationship and fascination with water: